Margeret Morris column, Star Tribune , 1976

 Later that year, Danny started a new band, this time calling it "Danny's Reasons".

 After juggling music, athletics, and a heavy college class load, Danny reluctantly decided to forgo school in favor of furthering his music career.
 Having played throughout the Midwest colleges, both the east and west coast, and received Connie awards nearly every year from 1967 to 1972, Danny shifted gears again; in 1970, he leased the former Greyhound bus station and transformed it into a popular nightclub.
-Simply called "The Depot", the club was the creative result of Danny, his brother Mickey, and Skip Goucher.
+Simply called "The Depot", the club was the creative result of Danny and original financial partner, Elizabeth Heffelinger.

 Danny and the legendary winners of the Connie Awards.
 Danny Stevens won best showman for 6 years and best male rock and rolll vocalist, and the band Danny's Reasons won best show group for 4 years.